bbatsche/Ansible-Nginx-Passenger-Role/README.md

 - `domain` &mdash; Domain name for site to create.
 Undefined by default.
 - `nginx_configs` &mdash; Additional config files to add to the end of the domain's `server` block.
 These files should be copied to `/etc/nginx/conf.d`.
 Add configs for your particular application server type here.
 Default is an empty array
 - `passenger_app` &mdash; Is the current domain a Passenger app (ie, Node, Ruby, Python)?
 Useful if the app needs to be restarted after updating configs.
 Default is no
-- `site_type` &mdash; Application server software this site uses. _**Deprecated!** This value will be removed in an upcoming minor release._ Undefined by default.
-Possible values are:
-    - python
 - `copy_index` &mdash; Copy an index.html stub to the site.
 Default is no.
 - `use_ssl` &mdash; Whether to serve content via SSL (really TLS).
 Default is no.
 - `use_letsencrypt` &mdash; Whether to use [Let's Encrypt](https://letsencrypt.org/) to generate a certificate for a site.
 Otherwise a server wide self signed certificate will be used.
 Default is no.